 If there was only one herb you could give your chickens, it’d probably be parsley.

-Oregano is almost like medicine for your chickens.
-It is being studied as a potential natural anti-biotic for commercial flocks.
+Oregano is being studied as a potential natural antibiotic for commercial flocks.
 It has antibacterial and anti-inflammatory properties.
 It’s also rich in nutrients and antioxidants.

 Oregano is also known to boost feed intake and growth rate in meat birds, which improves your bottom line on the homestead.
 That increased food intake and growth rate also amounts to better body condition in the meat carcasses.

 An immunity booster that can ward off common chicken illnesses, like salmonella and e-coli is a welcome herb for any chicken owner!